chrismo80/Is/README.md

 ![plot](Docs/FailureReport.png)

+Rich, Human-Readable Reports: Imagine CI/CD pipelines generating beautiful Markdown failure reports that are easy to read directly in GitHub/GitLab, Confluence, or even just a text editor.
+This is immensely valuable for teams, QA, and even non-technical stakeholders to understand failures without diving into raw log files or test runner UIs.

 Of course, you can even create your own `IFailureObserver` to redirect any failures to your favourite reporting or logging system.